xyproto/orbiton/README.md

 * Solving Advent of Code tasks.
 * Being placed on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in log, man page and image viewer, has an optional nano/pico mode, can be used as `EDITOR=o visudo` and has built-in support for editing and formatting `/etc/fstab` files.
 * Writing any number of words in a distraction-free fullscreen environment.
 (Press `ctrl-g` to see the word count in the status bar).

-The main goals of Orbiton are to be **small, fast, allow for quick edit-compile cycles and _not be annoying_ (within the limits of VT100)**.

 ## Screenshots